 Overview of the Order in Council

-Christ Church Cathedral Reinstatement Limited – the joint venture company delivering the reinstatement of the Christ Church Cathedral – proposed to the Associate Minister for Greater Christchurch Regeneration, Hon Poto Williams, (the Minister) that an Order in Council (Order) be made under the Christ Church Cathedral Reinstatement Act 2017 (the Act).
+Christ Church Cathedral Reinstatement Limited – the joint venture company delivering the reinstatement of the Christ Church Cathedral – proposed to the Minister that an Order be made under the Christ Church Cathedral Reinstatement Act 2017 (the Act).

 In May 2020, Cabinet gave permission to draft an Order to modify the process for future resource consent applications for reinstatement work on the Christ Church Cathedral.

 - prevent lengthy delays of up to two years and work stoppage, and

-However, before a final decision is made to recommend the proposed Order to the Governor-General, the Act requires it to be tested robustly.
+Before a final decision was made to recommend the Order to the Governor-General, the Act required it to be tested robustly.

 The written comment period and Explanation Document

 Pursuant to section 10 of the Act, the Minister invited the public’s written comments on the proposed Order.

 - an explanation of what the proposal is intended to achieve;